Top 20 Hawaii Snorkeling Spots

 Na Pali Coast

 Last but not least, anyone who loves to snorkel in Hawaii should make sure to book a Na Pali Coast snorkel tour in Kauai.
-The Na Pali Coast is found on the most northern point of Kauai’s North Shore, and Kauai is the top of the Hawaiian Islands chain.
-Here you can find an underwater forest full of Hawaii marine life.
+The Na Pali Coast is found on the most northern point of Kauai’s North Shore, and Kauai is the top of the chain of Hawaiian Islands.
+Here you can find an underwater forest full to the brim with Hawaii marine life.

 View More about Na Pali Coast